-You've done the hard part & paid off your car loan.
-But now you might be paying too much for car insurance.
+You've done the hard part and paid off your car loan.
+It's time to make sure you aren't paying too much for car insurance.

 If you’ve gone through the process of owning a vehicle, you understand it can be a pretty big deal.
 You officially own your vehicle and no longer have to worry about monthly payments, car loans, or annoying lease agreements.
 But the big thing that comes with owning a car is deciding how to insure it.
 If you have a lease or a loan on the vehicle, you’re sharing ownership with a dealership or bank and thus need to make sure it’s probably insured.
 But, if you own the vehicle, you have some freedom when it comes to insurance that can save you money.
 Let’s explore.

 Paying off your loan and officially owning your vehicle is a big step.
 You can remove your additional interest/loss payee from your insurance information and don’t have to worry about paying any car payments.
 In terms of insurance, what happens next is really up to you.

 If your vehicle is still relatively new, you’ll probably want to keep all your coverage to protect your asset.
 In the event you want to buy a newer vehicle and start this loan/purchasing process over again, the sale of your original car could be used to make a down payment.
 So, you’ll want to maintain physical protection (your collision and comprehensive coverage) to protect it.